JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 ## Testing using Janssen Tarp

-We will use the [Jans Tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp), a browser extension from Janssen Project, to test this project.
+We will use the [Jans Tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp), a browser extension based tool from the Janssen Project, to test this Agama project.

 - [Install Jans Tarp browser plug-in](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp#installation-in-browser)
 - Follow [these instructions](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp#testing-using-jans-tarp) to test using Jans Tarp.
 Remember that the `ACR value` is the composed of fully qualified name